JakobPapirov/adventures/README.md

 ## Backend?

-At this point, no backend is considered enough, but I might want to eventually to access templateing feature and perhaps I might want to add a DB.
+At this point, no backend is considered necessary, but I might want to eventually to access templateing feature and perhaps I might want to add a DB.
 If I do, then perhaps I'd go for Django for the built-in SQLite DB.